ballerkobe808/invest/README - INVESTING.md

    - Can you tell me more about your property management company?
 (How much experience do they have?)
 How do you handle problems - how big are you?
 Processes in place..?
    - What are the fees?
 Setup fee - say $300 to open account - Monthly 8%-12%?
 Is this on rent Collected, or rent due, rent scheduled, rent value, etc. It should be on rent collected to assure not paying when there is no rent.
 Vacancy Fee?
 Listing/new tenant fee?
 Lease renewal fee?
 Maintenance fees?
 Eviction fee?
    - What is their average vacancy rate?
 (Charge when there is a vacancy?)
 So important to keep rentals filled...
    - Are there Tenants currently?
 (Rent Rolls available?)
 (Lease Agreements?)
 How sure is the rental price?
-If you are unsure here, then call around for property managers in the area and get their opinion - you can possibly go with one of them if you like them as well (Yelp is a good resource)
+If you are unsure here, then call around for property managers in the area and get their opinion - you can possibly go with one of them if you like them as well (Yelp is a good resource).
+Also Hotpads research surrounding similar rentals.

 ### Insurance